EO-DataHub/annotations-ingester/README.md

 # UK EO Data Hub Platform: Annotations Ingester

+This service is incomplete and development work on it has been suspended.

 The annotations ingester populates the annotations service with both annotations and a simple DCAT description of catalogue entries.
 Annotations are small pieces of third-party metadata attached to catalogue entries - ie, they are not produced or maintained by the supplier of the dataset or its core catalogue entry.

+Annotations are read from the transformed-annotations Pulsar topic and dataset data (STAC Collections) from the transformed topic.

 Annotations are initially intended for representing third-party quality assurance results.
 They are intended to also be usable for storing provenance information (in PROV format), linking data